nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 3a.
+* 2a.
 User input is invalid.

-  * 3a1.
+  * 2a1.
 CAP 5 Buddy displays an error message and tells the user the correct format.
-  * 3a2.
+  * 2a2.
 User enters the keywords with the correct format.

   Use case resumes at step 3

+* 2b.
+User input the wrong keywords.

+  * 2b1.
+User shows all the tasks using the list command.
+  * 2b2.
+User re-enter the command with the correct keywords.

+  Use case resumes at step 3.

 **Use case: UC - Label a task in the todo list as completed** **Actor: user**